Finding Kissing Numbers with Game-theoretic Reinforcement Learning: Acknowledgments

 \section{Acknowledgments}

-We appreciate Ao Li's assistance in program optimization and large-scale computing cluster deployment.
-We thank Mingzhi Wang and Juntao Dai for their assistance in coordinating GPU resources.
-We are grateful to Henry Cohn for his influential work on the Kissing Number Problem, which has been a source of inspiration for this research.
-We thank Chiyuan Wang and Xinmian Sun for the early discussions on this topic.
+We are grateful to Professor Henry Cohn for his influential work on the Kissing Number Problem and spherical codes, which has been an important source of inspiration for this research.
+We also thank him for helpful discussions, insightful comments, and constructive suggestions on generalized kissing configurations.
+We thank Ao Li and Xingmeng Zhang for assistance with program optimization and computing-cluster deployment.
+We thank Mingzhi Wang and Juntao Dai for coordinating GPU resources.
+We also thank Chiyuan Wang and Xinmian Sun for early discussions on this topic.